The Board

 Ken Morrison

-Ken is also the chair of the Advanced Manufacturing Readiness Facility, a new $200 million facility tasked with boosting productivity by accelerating innovation across the manufacturing sector.
+Ken is also the chair of the Advanced Manufacturing Readiness Facility, a new $200 million facility located at Bradfield and tasked with boosting productivity by accelerating innovation across the manufacturing sector.

-Ken also chairs the board of Metropolitan Memorial Parks, a government social infrastructure and services entity, having previously been its Ministerial-appointed Administrator leading it through a merger, and a governance, organisational and strategic transition.
+Additionally, Ken chairs the board of Metropolitan Memorial Parks, a government social infrastructure and services entity, having previously been its Ministerial-appointed Administrator leading it through a merger and a governance, organisational and strategic transition.

 Gavin Boswarva